-Complete the following steps to remove the side cover:
+Complete the following steps to remove the server side cover:

-- 1. Review the safety information beginning on page v and the "Installation guidelines" on page 7. - 2.
+- 1. Review the safety information beginning on page v and "Installation guidelines" on page 7. - 2.
 Turn off the server and all attached devices (see "Turning off the server" on page 9); then, disconnect all power cords and external cables. - 3.
-Unlock the side cover; then, pull the cover-release latch away from the server and push the cover toward the rear of the server.
+Lay the server on its side. - 4.
+Unlock the side cover; then, pull the cover-release latch away from the server, and push the cover toward the rear of the server.
 Lift the side cover off the server and set it aside.